JetBrains/Qodana/topics/cloud-onboarding.md

 <img src="cloud-onboarding-step-2.png" dark-src="cloud-onboarding-step-2_dark.png" alt="The second step of the Qodana Cloud onboarding" width="706" border-effect="line"/>

-<p>After connecting, Qodana Cloud provides a public key that will be identified by your Qodana Cloud account.</p>
+<p>After connecting, Qodana Cloud provides a public key that will be used to authenticate your Qodana Cloud account.</p>

 <img src="cloud-onboarding-step-2-key.png" dark-src="cloud-onboarding-step-2-key_dark.png" alt="The public key generated during the second step of the Qodana Cloud onboarding" width="706" border-effect="line"/>